a-rich/DJ-Tools/README.md

 2. Now configure `awscli` to connect to your `beatcloud` instance:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`aws configure --profile DJ`

 3. Enter the `access_key` and `secret_key`.
 Default values for the rest of the configuration is fine.

+`NOTE`: it is not strictly required that users signup for an AWS account and pay for an S3 bucket.
+As Reddit user `/u/beachshells` noted, there are S3 API compliant alternatives that allow you to host your own object-storage server such as [MinIO](https://min.io/).

 # Usage
 ## Linking configs